Chinese nationalism: Chinese Muslims and Uyghurs

 Ma Bufang, a Chinese Muslim general who was part of the Kuomintang, supported Chinese nationalism and tolerance between the different Chinese ethnic groups.
-The Japanese attempted to approach him however their attempts at gaining his support were unsuccessful.
-Ma Bufang presented himself as a Chinese nationalist who fought against Western imperialism to the people of China in order to deflect criticism by opponents that his government was feudal and oppressed minorities like Tibetans and Buddhist Mongols.
-He presented himself as a Chinese nationalist to his advantage to keep himself in power as noted by the author Erden.
+The Japanese tried to approach him to gain his support but were unsuccessful.
+Ma presented himself as a Chinese nationalist who fought against Western imperialism to the people of China to deflect criticism by opponents that his government was feudal and that it oppressed minorities like the Tibetans and Buddhist Mongols.
+He presented himself as a Chinese nationalist to his advantage to keep himself in power, as noted by the author Uradyn Erden Bulag.

 In Xinjiang, the Chinese Muslim general Ma Hushan supported Chinese nationalism.
 He was chief of the 36th Division of the National Revolutionary Army.
-He spread anti-Soviet, and anti-Japanese propaganda, and instituted a colonial regime over the Uyghurs.
-Uyghur street names and signs were changed to Chinese, and the Chinese Muslim troops imported Chinese cooks and baths, rather than using Uyghur ones.
+He spread anti-Soviet and anti-Japanese propaganda and instituted a colonial regime over the Uyghurs.
+Uyghur street names and signs were changed to Chinese, and the Chinese Muslim troops imported Chinese cooks and baths, rather than use Uyghur ones.
 The Chinese Muslims even forced the Uyghur carpet industry at Khotan to change its design to Chinese versions.
-Ma Hushan proclaimed his loyalty to Nanjing, denounced Sheng Shicai as a Soviet puppet, and fought against him in 1937.
+Ma proclaimed his loyalty to Nanjing, denounced Sheng Shicai as a Soviet puppet, and fought against him in 1937.

-The Tungans (Chinese Muslims, Hui people) had anti-Japanese sentiment.
+The Tungans (Hui Chinese Muslims) also had anti-Japanese sentiment.

 General Ma Hushan's brother Ma Zhongying denounced separatism in a speech at Id Kah Mosque and told the Uyghurs to be loyal to the Chinese government at Nanjing.
 The 36th division had crushed the Turkish Islamic Republic of East Turkestan, and the Chinese Muslim general Ma Zhancang beheaded the Uyghur emirs Abdullah Bughra and Nur Ahmad Jan Bughra.
-Ma Zhancang abolished the Islamic Sharia law which was set up by the Uyghurs, and set up military rule instead, retaining the former Chinese officials and keeping them in power.
+Ma Zhancang abolished the Sharia, the Islamic law, which was set up by the Uyghurs.
+He set up military rule instead, retained the former Chinese officials, and kept them in power.
 The Uyghurs had been promoting Islamism in their separatist government, but Ma Hushan eliminated religion from politics.
 Islam was barely mentioned or used in politics or life except as a vague spiritual focus for unified opposition against the Soviet Union.

-The Uyghur warlord Yulbars Khan was pro-China and supported the Republic of China.
-The Uyghur politician Masud Sabri served as the Governor of Xinjiang Province from 1947 to 1949.
+The Uyghur warlord Yulbars Khan was pro-Chinese and supported the Republic of China.
+The Uyghur politician Masud Sabri served as the governor of Xinjiang Province from 1947 to 1949.

 Tibetans

 Pandatsang Rapga, a Tibetan politician, founded the Tibet Improvement Party with the goal of modernisation and integration of Tibet into the Republic of China.

-The 9th Panchen Lama, Thubten Choekyi Nyima, was considered extremely "pro-Chinese", according to official Chinese sources.
+The 9th Panchen Lama, Thubten Choekyi Nyima, was considered extremely "pro-Chinese" according to official Chinese sources.

 Mongols

-Many of the Chinese troops used to occupy Mongolia in 1919 were Chahar Mongols, which has been a major cause for animosity between Khalkhas and Inner Mongols.
+Many of the Chinese troops that occupied Mongolia in 1919 were Chahar Mongols; that has been a major cause for animosity between the Khalkhas and the Inner Mongols.

 Manchus

-In the late Qing Dynasty, revolutionaries incited anti-Manchuism to overthrow the Qing dynasty, especially Zou Rong.
+During the late Qing dynasty, revolutionaries, especially Zou Rong, incited anti-Manchuism to overthrow the dynasty.

+A controversial topic of Chinese history is the debate on the extent to which the Mongol-led Yuan dynasty and the Manchu-led Qing dynasty represented China as a nation because of the non-Han identity of the ruling dynasties.